mchmarny/artomator/EVENTS.md

      $REGION-docker.pkg.dev/$PROJECT/repo2/image
 ```

-Finally, list the vulnerabilities that were discovered:
+Finally list the vulnerabilities that were discovered:

 ```shell
 gcloud pubsub subscriptions pull vulns --project $PROJECT_ID --auto-ack --limit 3 \
     --format="json(message.attributes, message.data.decode(\"base64\").decode(\"utf-8\"), message.messageId, message.publishTime)"
 ```

+> If the above command returns an empty array (`[]`), give it a few seconds and rerun it.
+The length of the delay will depend on the size of your image and the number of vulnerabilities.

-The content of each one of the events will look something like this:
+Each one of the vulnerabilities discovered by AA in your image will look something like this:

 ```json
 {